Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Results

-Figure~\ref{zoom_accuracy}-B shows the average accuracy over the entire zoom range, providing a more comprehensive view of the effect of zooming in and out on our different networks.
-Contrary to the previous case, a clear asymmetry of the effect is observed in both cases.
-Specifically, the different Cartesian networks tested here (the original and the re-trained) show an approximate symmetry with respect to the logartihm of zoom-in/zoom-out factors.
-In contrast, the retinotopic frame shows resilience to changes in zoom level when zooming out but shows a significant loss of accuracy, even stronger than for the Cartesian networks, when zooming in.
-Finally, both retinotopic and Cartesian networks show a sensitivity to zoom-in transformations, with their mean accuracies dropping close to chance levels at a $\times 10$ zoom.
-However, this observation must be treated with caution, as it is likely due to the loss of visual information and blurring that occurs when extreme zoom levels are applied to these relatively low-resolution images.
-Interestingly, the Cartesian networks achieve slightly higher accuracies here, suggesting a potential advantage for this architecture under zoom-in changes.
+Figure~\ref{zoom_accuracy}-B illustrates the average accuracy across the entire zoom range, offering a comprehensive perspective on the effects of zooming in and out across our different networks.
+Unlike the previous case, a pronounced asymmetry emerges in both scenarios.
+Specifically, the various Cartesian networks tested (both the original and re-trained versions) exhibit an approximate symmetry relative to the logarithmic scale of zoom-in and zoom-out factors.
+In contrast, the retinotopic network displays an asymmetric response, characterized by a slightly declining plateau in the zoom-out direction and a more pronounced accuracy loss in the zoom-in direction compared to the Cartesian networks.
+When zooming in, both the retinotopic and Cartesian networks exhibit heightened sensitivity, with mean accuracy dropping near chance levels at a $\times 10$ zoom.
+Notably, the Cartesian networks achieve marginally higher accuracies in this scenario, suggesting a potential architectural advantage under extreme zoom-in conditions.
+However, this finding should be interpreted cautiously, as it likely stems from the loss of visual detail and the blurring effect inherent to applying extreme zoom levels on low-resolution original images.

-In contrast to the case of rotations, our fine-tuning on the ``focus'' dataset has a mixed impact here, as evidenced by the zoom optimal point.
-With the Cartesian network, either with or without re-training, the zoom corresponding to the maximum accuracy appears to be $\times 2$, undergoing a shift to $\times 1$ when fine-tuned on the ``focus'' dataset.
-The optimal zoom for the retinotopic frame remains constant at $\times 1$ on either ``regular'' or ``focus'' data.
-From an ecological perspective, zoom-out invariance is probably one of the most valuable features in natural vision.
-It enables the detection of predators or prey at any scale, even in complex and crowded environments where survival-critical information may appear at different sizes.
-This ability allows for a more accurate interpretation of the visual scene but comes with a trade-off: the need to position objects of interest at the center of the retina.
+In contrast to the case of rotations, our fine-tuning on the ``focus'' dataset has a nuanced effect, as evidenced by its impact on the zoom optimal point.
+For the Cartesian network, the zoom corresponding to maximum accuracy is around $\times 2$ in both its pre-trained and re-trained states.
+However, fine-tuning on the ``focus'' dataset shifts this optimal zoom to $\times 1$.
+In comparison, the optimal zoom for the retinotopic network remains consistently at $\times 1$, regardless of evaluation on ``regular'' or ``focus'' data.
+From an ecological perspective, zoom-out invariance is likely one of the most advantageous features in natural vision.
+This capability facilitates the detection of predators or prey at a distance, even in complex and cluttered environments where survival-critical information may appear at varying sizes.
+While this feature enhances the interpretation of visual scenes, it comes with a trade-off: the necessity to position objects of interest centrally on the retina.